MeyerMichael10/liftoff-assignments/P2-Project_Outline/README.md

   - User sign-in:
     - Users will be able to create accounts and sign in.
 Each user will have a user profile, containing general area, preferred climbing       disciplines, and personality information.

-  - View climbers by area or discipline
+  - View climbers by area or discipline:
     - Users will be able to look for climbing partners who are nearby, as well filtering by preferred discipline.

-  -Create post:
+  - Create post:
     - Users will be able to create blog posts when logged in.
 These posts will appear in their profile and on the dashboard.

   - Create comment: